 A senior community?
 Oh, I don't need that - yet.

-Because the worst time to make this important decision is when you have to, due to a crisis.
-When a crisis happens, most families do not know what to do and may make mistakes as a consequence.
-Those mistakes can be financially and emotionally costly and, more importantly, can take a huge toll on the individuals and family involved.
-A compulsory move is rarely a positive experience and can often be filled with regrets.
+Because the worst time to make this important decision is when you must, due to a crisis.
+When a crisis happens, most families do not know what to do and may make consequential mistakes.
+Those mistakes can be financially and emotionally costly, taking a huge toll on the individuals and family involved.
+A compulsory move can often be filled with regrets.

-Even if a move is not seen as imminent, it is smart planning to think about housing options sooner rather than later in order to discover the many living options for older adults as well as the ability to choose freely and to start organizing.
+Even if a move is not imminent, it is smart planning to think about housing options sooner rather than later to discover the many living options for older adults.
+This gives you the time and capacity to choose freely and to start organizing.
 Considering your choices for living in retirement means having a plan and sharing your wishes and expectations with your family.

-Think about what would be a “trigger” event that would prompt you to consider how the quality and safety of your life can be improved by a move to a senior community.
+Think about what would be a “trigger” event that would prompt you to consider improving the quality and safety of your life by moving to a senior community.
 Trigger events are not necessarily crises, but significant changes that open the door to options and choices.
 Some trigger events happen suddenly, some we expect to happen, and some happen gradually.
 A trigger event may include:

-- You no longer wish to houseclean, do home repairs, lawn care or snow removal.
+- You don’t want to do home repairs, housecleaning, lawn care or snow removal.

-- You would prefer to do less cooking for yourself.
+- You would prefer to do less cooking.

 - Your neighborhood has changed, and your friends are no longer nearby.

-- Your health changes, requiring safety adaptations in your house.
+- Your health changes, requiring safety adaptations in your living space.

 - Your extended family members move away or are not available to offer daily support.